inspec/inspec-podman-resources/docs-chef-io/content/podman_container.md

 end
 ```

-Ensures the container `sweet_mendeleev` exists as part of the Podman instances and the status is running:
+Ensure the container `sweet_mendeleev` exists as part of the Podman instances and the status is running:

 ```ruby
 describe podman_container('sweet_mendeleev') do